Richard Schickel

 Richard Warren Schickel (February 10, 1933 – February 18, 2017) was an American film historian, journalist, author, documentarian, and film and literary critic.
-He was a film critic for Time magazine from 1965–2010, and also wrote for Life magazine and the Los Angeles Times Book Review.
+He was a film critic for Time from 1965–2010, and also wrote for Life and the Los Angeles Times Book Review.
 His last writings about film were for Truthdig.

 He was interviewed in For the Love of Movies: The Story of American Film Criticism (2009).
-In this documentary film, he discusses early film critics Frank E. Woods, Robert E. Sherwood, and Otis Ferguson, and tells of how, in the 1960s, he, Pauline Kael, and Andrew Sarris, rejected moralizing opposition of the older Bosley Crowther of The New York Times who had railed against violent movies such as Bonnie and Clyde (1967).
+In this documentary, he discusses early film critics Frank E. Woods, Robert E. Sherwood, and Otis Ferguson, and tells of how, in the 1960s, he, Pauline Kael and Andrew Sarris, rejected moralizing opposition of the older Bosley Crowther of The New York Times who had railed against violent movies such as Bonnie and Clyde (1967).
 In addition to film, Schickel also critiqued and documented cartoons, particularly Peanuts.

 Personal life

 Schickel was born in Milwaukee, Wisconsin, the son of Helen (née Hendricks) and Edward John Schickel.
+He received his B.A. in political science from the University of Wisconsin-Madison in 1955.

 Schickel had two daughters.
 Following a series of strokes, he died in Los Angeles on February 18, 2017, eight days after his 84th birthday.